-ii) Risks of confidential information and personal information leaks by certain contractors

-For operations where confidential information is handled, the Group signs confidentiality contracts with contractors it has deemed trustworthy.
-In the event of the leak or unauthorized usage, etc. of confidential information by a contractor despite our rigorous efforts to manage such information, the resulting loss of credibility could impact the Group's business operations and performance.
+ii) Risks of confidential information and personal information leaks by certain contractors resulting loss of credibility could impact the Group's business operations and performance.
 Furthermore, the Group utilizes a strict system that prevents the leak of personal information for operations that involve entrusting customers' personal information to contractors for the sake of providing customer support, shipping products, or other such operations.
 In principle, this includes selecting only contractors who are Privacy Mark certified and conducting regular security audits of these contractors.
 However, should any leaks of personal information by contractors occur despite our rigorous efforts to manage such information, the resulting claims for damages and a loss of credit worthiness, among other outcomes could impact the Group's business operations and business performance.